techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-photos-from-samsung-galaxy-a34-5g-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![tap import sim contacts option](https://images.wondershare.com/drfone/article/2023/12/transfer-contacts-from-android-to-iphone-10.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Way 5: Sync Using iTunes/Finder

 Syncing contacts from an Android device to an iPhone using iTunes or Finder is another method.
 It is an indirect transfer by syncing Google contacts from your account to your iPhone.
 This method enables you to consolidate your contacts from your Google account onto your iPhone.
 Here is **how to send contacts from Samsung Galaxy A34 5G to iPhone** via iTunes/Finder: